26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 If your supplement contains calcium obtained from calcium carbonate, you must list the amount of calcium instead of listing the weight of calcium carbonate.

 g.
-Units of Measurement
+Units of measurement

 Dietary ingredients that are present in amounts greater than 5 milligrams must be declared on the "Supplementary Facts" Panel using the appropriate units of measurement.